-Roof surveys that are free may not cover the essentials, so it’s vital you choose a tradesperson or company that offer a comprehensive survey.
 You may need to pay a small fee for this, but your investment will be worthwhile.
 In general, roof inspections will cover:

 Factors affecting the cost of roof inspections

 Older roofs are much more likely to have incurred damage over time and will usually take longer to survey.
 This can push up the price.

-- Type of property: Detached, terraced, double-storey, triple storey, each type of property will have a different roof survey price.
+Is your property detached or terraced?
+Double-storey or triple-storey?
+Each type of property will have a different roof survey price.

 Larger roofs will take longer to inspect and as such will be more expensive.

 It may be cheaper to have a drone inspect your roof rather than a visual check.

-- If scaffolding is needed: If your roof is difficult to reach and is unsafe, it may be necessary to hire scaffolding.
+If your roof is difficult to reach and is unsafe, it may be necessary to hire scaffolding.
 This will increase the cost of your roof inspection.

 Types of surveys and their costs